 Intro

-Another daft idea I’ve had while bored looking for events to ride in 2023.
+An idea I had in Nov ’22 while bored looking for events to ride the following year.
 There aren’t many in the Midlands without driving somewhere so I thought I’d make my own challenge up and invite others to take part.

-One of my favourite rides ever was a 120 mile scoot around Brum with some mates in 2018 so in a similar vein I’ve taken that idea and mapped a 100 mile counter-clockwise offroad route around the city.
-A ton of gravel or The Gravelton as I’ve called it.
+One of my favourite rides ever was a 120 mile scoot around Brum with some mates in 2018 so in a similar vein I took that idea and mapped a 100 mile counter-clockwise offroad route around the city.
+A ton of gravel or The Gravelton as I’ve called it was born.

 For me, a gravel or offroad route needs to be at least 60% offroad to be called as such.
 After some careful planning I’ve achieved 75 miles of offroad which includes some big long chunks with no roads to break it up.